muktarbdulkader/muktarbdulkader/README.md

   An intelligent system leveraging AI and the MERN stack for group-based recommendations.

 - [**Message**](https://github.com/muktarbdulkader/message)
-  A messaging platform focused on real-time communication and a smooth user experience.
+  A messaging platform focused on used for the love desigh and a smooth user experience.

 - [**Group Web Information**](https://github.com/muktarbdulkader/group-web-information)
   Collaborative web platform for managing group information.